Southeast Valley Community Plan Update

 The Department is responsible for ensuring that Los Angeles is able to accommodate the coming decade's anticipated growth in housing, population, and employment.
 Updating the Community Plans allows each community to assess how much growth it can accommodate in a systematic, thoughtful, and environmentally sustainable way.

-The update process is expected to take approximately three years.
+The update process is expected to take multiple years.
 During this time, the Department will:

 (Click to enlarge image)